Home » Projects » Finish » The Best Clear Coat for Wood Projects

 One of the most common DIY projects is to apply a finish to new trim or window casings.

-But, surprisingly, this seemingly low surface area project will quickly turn into a tedious project as ridges and drips can create runs in the finish.
+But, surprisingly, this seemingly low surface area project will quickly become tedious as ridges and drips can create runs in the finish.

 The solution?
-A wipe on finish that goes on easy and is great for small and large surfaces (including wood doors).
+A wipe-on finish that goes on quickly and is excellent for small and large surfaces (including wood doors).

 Options:

-• Wipe on finishes – look for a higher gloss, wipe on finish that builds up quick and offers a rich shine.
+• Wipe-on finishes – look for a higher gloss wipe-on finish that builds up quickly and offers a rich shine.

-• Sanding Sponges – are a must to sand between the second and third coat for a smooth finish.
+• Sanding Sponges – it is a must to sand between the second and third coats for a smooth finish.

 Best Finishes For a Butcher Block